wpidlib/WPID-Library-Docs/tutorials/Logging/dataLogging.md

 ### The Different Log Levels

 There are three LOG() levels, WARN, INFO and DEBUG in that order.
-Selecting DEBUG will also include the INFO and WARN descriptions, while selecting INFO will also include the WARN descciptions.
+Selecting DEBUG will also include the INFO and WARN descriptions, while selecting INFO will also include the WARN descriptions.

 #### WARN
-The WARN log level indicates that something the program was not expecting has occured, such as a problem or a process that was disturbed in an unexpected way.
+The WARN log level indicates that something the program was not expecting has occurred, such as a problem or a process that was disturbed in an unexpected way.
 The WARN log level does not mean that the program failed during runtime, an the code should still be running after a WARN was used.

 #### INFO
-This is considered the 'standard' log level indicating that an event occured, the application transferred to another state, etc. Information that is logged using the INFO log level should be one hundred percent informative and ignoring the info logs regularly should not result in important information getting missed.
+This is considered the 'standard' log level indicating that an event occurred, the application transferred to another state, etc. Information that is logged using the INFO log level should be one hundred percent informative and ignoring the info logs regularly should not result in important information getting missed.

 #### DEBUG
 The DEBUG level is used for information that may be needed during the troubleshooting process, diagnosing issues or running the library in a test mode to ensure the library is running correctly.